-Some of the risks which could affect future results and could cause results to differ materially from those expressed in the forward-looking statements contained herein include, but are not limited to: the Corporation's dependence on two mineral projects; gold price volatility; risks associated with the conduct of the Corporation's mining activities in Republic of Botswana ("Botswana") and the Republic of South Africa ("South Africa"); regulatory, consent or permitting delays; risks relating to the Corporation's exploration, development, plant expansion and mining activities being situated in Botswana and South Africa; risks relating to reliance on the Corporation's management team and outside contractors; risks regarding mineral resources and reserves; the Corporation's inability to obtain insurance to cover all risks, on a commercially reasonable basis or at all; currency fluctuations; risks regarding the failure to generate sufficient cash flow from operations; risks relating to project financing and equity issuances; risks arising from the Corporation's fair value estimates with respect to the carrying amount of mineral interests; mining tax regimes; the Corporation's need to replace reserves depleted by production; risks and unknowns inherent in all mining projects, including the inaccuracy of reserves and resources, metallurgical recoveries and capital and operating costs of such projects; contests over title to properties, particularly title to undeveloped properties; laws and regulations governing the environment, health and safety; reclamation costs and related liabilities; operating or technical difficulties in connection with mining or development activities; lack of infrastructure; employee relations, labour unrest or unavailability; health risks in Africa; supply chain disruptions, major health issues, pandemics, and COVID-19; the Corporation's interactions with surrounding communities and artisanal miners; the Corporation's ability to successfully integrate acquired assets; risks related to ramping-up production; the speculative nature of exploration and development, including the risks of diminishing quantities or grades of reserves; development of the Corporation's exploration properties into commercially viable mines; risks arising from holding derivative instruments; risks related to climate change; risks related to information security; stock market volatility; conflicts of interest among certain directors and officers; lack of liquidity for shareholders of the Corporation; risks related to the market perception of junior gold companies; and litigation risk.
+Some of the risks which could affect future results and could cause results to differ materially from those expressed in the forward-looking statements contained herein include, but are not limited to: the Corporation's dependence on two mineral projects; gold price volatility; risks associated with the conduct of the Corporation's mining activities in Republic of Botswana ("Botswana") and the Republic of South Africa ("South Africa"); regulatory, consent or permitting delays; risks relating to the Corporation's exploration, development, plant expansion and mining activities being situated in Botswana and South Africa; risks relating to reliance on the Corporation's management team and outside contractors; risks regarding mineral resources and reserves; the Corporation's inability to obtain insurance to cover all risks, on a commercially reasonable basis or at all: currency fluctuations: risks regarding the failure to generate sufficient cash flow from operations; risks relating to project financing and equity issuances; risks arising from the Corporation's fair value estimates with respect to the carrying amount of mineral interests; mining tax regimes; the Corporation's need to replace reserves depleted by production; risks and unknowns inherent in all mining projects, including the inaccuracy of reserves and resources, metallurgical recoveries and capital and operating costs of such projects; contests over title to properties, particularly title to undeveloped properties; laws and regulations governing the environment, health and safety; reclamation costs and related liabilities; operating or technical difficulties in connection with mining or development activities; lack of infrastructure; employee relations, labour unrest or unavailability; health risks in Africa; supply chain disruptions, major health issues, pandemics, and COVID-19; the Corporation's interactions with surrounding communities and artisanal miners; the Corporation's ability to successfully integrate acquired assets; risks related to the acquisition of the Summit Assets relating to the Summit Mine (as such terms are defined below); risks related to ramping-up production; the speculative nature of exploration and development, including the risks of diminishing quantities or grades of reserves; development of the Corporation's exploration properties into commercially viable mines; risks arising from holding derivative instruments; risks related to climate change; risks related to information security; stock market volatility; conflicts of interest among certain directors and officers; lack of liquidity for shareholders of the Corporation; risks related to the market perception of junior gold companies; and litigation risk.
 Details of the risk factors relating to Galane and its business are discussed under the heading "Risk Factors" below.